 Demand-side platform (DSP): Interface where you can buy advertising inventory.
 They have access to multiple SSPs or ad exchanges.
 Uses algorithms to analyse bid requests and respond with bids and creatives in real-time auctions.

 Ad tag: advertisers use ad tags to direct the browser to a particular ad.
 Determines the size, type and URL of each individual ad.
-Ad tags also collect campaign data and verify certain metrics, such as impressions and clicks.
+What’s more, ad tags also collect campaign data and verify certain metrics, such as impressions and clicks.

-Ad server: Aggregates all the campaign information (reporting, audience) across publishers, ad networks, search, social etc. They also verify whether the impressions were served properly performs creative optimisation.
+Ad server: Aggregates all the campaign information (reporting, audience) across publishers, ad networks, search, social etc. Moreover, they verify whether the impressions were served properly and help perform creative optimisation.